-Competency PI # PI Description 11.4 Demonstrate an ability to evaluate the economic and financial performance of anengineering activity 11.4.1 Describe various economic and financial costs/benefitsof an engineering activity 11.4.2 Analyze different forms of financial statements to evaluate the financial status of an engineering project
+Competency PI # PI Description 11.4 Demonstrate an ability to evaluate the economic and financial 11.4.1 Describe various economic and financial costs/benefitsof an engineering activity performance of anengineering activity 11.4.2 Analyze different forms of financial statements to evaluate the financial status of an engineering project 11.5 Demonstrate an ability to compare and contrast the costs/benefits of alternate proposals for an engineeringactivity 11.5.1 Analyze and select the most appropriate proposalbased on economic and financial considerations.

-11.5 Demonstrate an ability to compare and contrast the costs/benefits of alternate proposals for an engineeringactivity 11.5.1 Analyze and select the most appropriate proposalbased on economic and financial considerations.
-11.6 Demonstrate an ability to 11.6.1 Identify the tasks required to complete an Engineering activity, and the resources required to complete thetasks within time and budget constraints 11.6.2 Use project management tools to schedule an engineering project so it is completed on time and onbudget.
-PO 12: Life-long learning: Recognise the need for, and have the preparation and ability to engage inindependen and life-long learning in the broadest context of technological change.
-Competency PI # PI Description 12.4 Demonstrate an ability to identify gaps in knowledgeand a strategy to close these gaps 12.4.1 Describe the rationale for requirement for continuing prfs sional development 12.4.2 Identify deficiencies or gaps in knowledge and demonstrate an ability to source information to closethis gap 12.5 Demonstrate an ability to 12.5.1 Identify historic points of technological advance inengineering that required practitioners to seek education in order to stay current identify changing trends in engineering knowledge andpractice 12.5.2 Recognize the need and be able to clearly explain whyit is vitally important to keep current regarding new developments in your field 12.6 Demonstrate an ability to 12.6.1 Source and comprehend technical literature and othercredible sources of information identify and access sourcesfor new sources of information
+11.6 Demonstrate an ability to 11.6.1 Identify the tasks required to complete an Engineering activity, and the resources required to complete thetasks plan/manage an engineeringactivity within time and budget constraints 11.6.2 Use project management tools to schedule an engineering project so it is completed on time and onbudget.
+PO 12: Life-long learning: Recognand life-long learning in the broadest or, and have the preparation and ability to engage inindependent nological change.
+Competency PI # PI Description 12.4 Demonstrate an ability to identify gaps in knowledgeand a 12.4.1 Describe the rationale for requirement for continuing prés sional development strategy to close these gaps 12.4.2 Identify deficiencies or gaps in knowledge and demonstrate an ability to source information to closethis gap 12.5 Demonstrate an ability to 12.5.1 Identify historic points of technological advance inengineering that required practitioners to seek education in order to stay current identify changing trends in engineering knowledge andpractice 12.5.2 Recognize the need and be able to clearly explain whyit is vitally important to keep current regarding new developments in your field 12.6 Demonstrate an ability to identify and access sourcesfor new 12.6.1 Source and comprehend technical literature and othercredible sources of information information 12.6.2 Analyze sourced technical and popular information forfeasibility, viability, sustainability, etc.